Chapter Two: Ann

 “I’m an idiot, of course you’re waiting for someone.”

 It’s dense, too, its sentences thickets of probabilities, parentheticals, degrees of certainty, degrees of warming, meters of sea level rise.
-Reading them, she feels like she’s staring at an autostereogram, unable to cross her eyes just right to make its hidden image appear.
+Reading them, she feels like she is staring at an autostereogram, unable to cross her eyes just right to make its hidden image appear.
 Instead, she flips through the pages, reading the headings of each graph and chart, which form a narrative all on their own: “Adverse impacts from human-caused climate change will continue to intensify,” “With every increment of global warming, regional changes in mean climate and extremes become more widespread and pronounced,” “Risks are increasing with every increment of warming,” “Limiting warming to 1.5°C and 2°C involves rapid, deep and in most cases immediate greenhouse gas emission reductions,” “There is a rapidly narrowing window of opportunity to enable climate resilient development.”

 There is a rapidly narrowing window of opportunity.